Sunday Morning (Maroon 5 song): Remix versions

 "Sunday Morning" was featured in the remix versions, which includes the "Urban Remix" was created by Mark Batson and the Jazz remix titled "Jazzy Mix", are available on Vinyl, the latter one also appeared on the Songs About Jane: 10th Anniversary Edition (2012), which was entitled as the demo version.
 Another remix was made by Questlove, appears on the band's remix album Call and Response: The Remix Album (2008).

 Track listing

+Personnel

+Credits adapted from the Songs About Jane liner notes.